The ConnectR Story

 Of course, ConnectR is just a starting point.
 Click here to learn more about how to use the site, but understand that we are continually evolving our content as we continue our work.
 We invite you to be part of that process by recommending actions that you took to further your Reconciliation journeys, or resources that have been useful to you.
 Your feedback is very valuable.

-A huge thank you to our financial supporters: the Province of Saskatchewan and the Saskatoon Community Foundation.
-We have also received in-kind support from the City of Saskatoon and Office of the Treaty Commissioner, as well as Creative Fire.
+A huge thank you to our financial supporters: the Saskatoon Community Foundation, the Community Initiatives Fund, the City of Saskatoon and SaskCulture.
+We have also received in-kind support from the City of Saskatoon and Office of the Treaty Commissioner.
 And thanks to our many volunteers who have invested their time and hearts in being ConnectRs.